mgmike/autocar/README.md

 # autocar
-The journey of making an old 2007 Mozda MPV minivan an autonomous vehicle.
+The journey of turning an old 2007 Mozda MPV minivan into an autonomous vehicle.